sepp87/VPL-Core-Blocks/README.md

 ### QUICK START
 * Download, build and run the VPL-Core repo
-* Download and build VPL-Core-Hubs
+* Download and build VPL-Core-Blocks
-* Add VPL-Core-Hubs.jar to the subfolder lib/ of VPL-Core
+* Add VPL-Core-Blocks.jar to the subfolder lib/ of VPL-Core
 <br>